 There is only one correct answer: Twice the sound pressure is an SPL of +6 dB.

-You should go on reading, if you want to know more and want to understand all this stuff.
+We should go on reading, if we want to know more and want to understand all this stuff.

 Sound (music) and noise (bang) ●